malramsay64/phd-thesis/02_Methods/Distance_Calculations.md

-# Calculating Distance in Molecular Dynamics
+# Distance in Molecular Dynamics

 The periodic boundary conditions of molecular dynamics simulations make the calculation of distances somewhat more challenging.